bcgov/sdpr-cdw-etl-pipelines/chips/chips-src-to-stg/README.md

 Ruff is used for formatting.
 You can run `format ruff` in powershell from the root directory to format all code.
 You can configure formatting rules in the `ruff.toml` and `pyproject.toml` files.
 See the ruff documentation online for details.

 ## Source Control
-Use Git + Azure DevOps for source control:
+Use Git + GitHub for source control:
 1. create a development branch off the main branch: `git checkout -b your-branch-name`
 2. publish the branch to the remote: `git push -u origin your-branch-name`
 3. stage all changes: `git add .`
 4. commit staged changes: `git commit -m "your commit message"`
 5. push changes: `git push`
-6. go to the associated Azure DevOps repo and create a pull request.
+6. go to the associated GitHub repo and create a pull request.
 Assign reviewers for code reviews.

 To pull changes from the remote, run `git pull`